grab/engineering-blog/_posts/2023-06-01-pii-masking.md

   </figure>
 </div>

 When a developer creates a Merge Request (MR) or pushes a new commit to create or update a schema (step 1), the CI pipeline is triggered.
-This runs an in-house Python script that scans each variable name of the committed schema and tests it against an extensive list of PII keywords, which is regularly updated, such as `name`, `address`, `email`, `phone`, etc (step 2).
+It runs an in-house Python script that scans each variable name of the committed schema and tests it against an extensive list of PII keywords that is regularly updated, such as `name`, `address`, `email`, `phone`, etc (step 2).
 If there is a match and the variable is not tagged with the expected PII label, the pipeline fails (step 3) with an explicit error message in the CI pipeline's output, similar to this:

 ```
 Field name [Booking.passengerName] should have been marked with type streams.coban.options.v1.pii_type = PII_TYPE_NAME